m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 ![](https://assets.omscs.io/9FF251EC-C80C-4184-91CE-11DC71A15A45.png)

-Our scheduler now not only needs to know which tasks are runnable, but also each task’s priority.
-An effective way to be able to quickly tell a task’s priority is to maintain a separate runqueue for each priority level.
+Our scheduler now not only needs to know which tasks are runnable, but also each task's priority.
+An effective way to be able to quickly tell a task's priority is to maintain a separate runqueue for each priority level.
 As a result, the scheduler can just empty queues by priority level.

 ![](https://assets.omscs.io/B9E26ED4-074D-4A16-A0C4-8EBB6AB9966D.png)